 Why Choose Central Indiana Orthopedics?

 Our knee surgeons at Central Indiana Orthopedics have completed additional training specifically in the knee.
-With this training, our knee surgeons, Dr. Bennett, Dr. Carter, Dr. Damer, Dr. Graybill, Dr. Haller, Dr. Heavilon, Dr. Hunt, Dr. Jerman, Dr. Jones, Dr. Kay, Dr. Rajmaira, Dr. Roper, Dr. Surtani, Dr. Trusler, Dr. Walker, and Dr. Waterman, have the experience and expertise to assess, diagnose, and treat your knee injury or condition individually to your needs.
+With this training, our knee surgeons, Dr. Bennett, Dr. Carter, Dr. Damer, Dr. Graybill, Dr. Haller, Dr. Heavilon, Dr. Hunt, Dr. Jerman, Dr. Jones, Dr. Kay, Dr. Rajmaira, Dr. Roper, Dr. Surtani, Dr. Trusler, and Dr. Waterman, have the experience and expertise to assess, diagnose, and treat your knee injury or condition individually to your needs.

 To consult with one of our knee surgeons, please request an appointment online or call 800-622-6575.